TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/file.rst

    void *userData)`, where *path* is guaranteed to be :c:type:`PyUnicodeObject`.

    The *userData* pointer is passed into the hook function.
-Since hook functions may be called from different runtimes, this pointer should not refer directly to Python state.
+Since hook functions may be called kutoka different runtimes, this pointer should not refer directly to Python state.

    As this hook is intentionally used during import, avoid importing new modules